 How do you work as a casting director?
 Do you start with the screenplay, or meeting the director?

-I think casting never stops, I’m always casting, it just never stops.
+I think casting never stops.
+I’m always casting; it just never stops.
 Wherever I am, I’m looking at someone I’ve never seen before, I’m watching the interaction, I’m observing the behavior, I’m accutely aware that it’s possible to find talent pretty much anywhere.
 And now—I can’t say that I’m crazy about this concept—when you walk in the door, the first thing they’ll ask you is, ‘How many followers do you have?’
 Sadly, they will respond to people who are not even actors because they have many followers.
 If they put someone in an acting role, those followers will buy the tickets.
-While people who have been working on their craft for five, six or ten years and hope to get a part, don’t get it because they don’t have those followers.
-That’s a part of the business that I don’t enjoy, because to me it is an organic experience: I don’t have to read an actor to decide if there is something interesting about him.
-It’s not about the reading that interests me, it’s about whatever energy, personality and exchange.
-So now you hear people saying, ‘We have a session where we have all the actors put themselves on tape, and send in the tapes and then we’ll pick the ones we like to bring them in.’
-Okay, but you’re missing the whole point: you’re not sitting down with an actor and taking five minutes to shake his hand, look him into eye, see who you’re talking to, and feel what’s going on.
+While people who have been working on their craft for five, six, or ten years and hope to get a part don’t get it because they don’t have those followers.
+That’s a part of the business that I don’t enjoy because to me, it is an organic experience: I don’t have to read an actor to decide if there is something interesting about him.
+It’s not about the reading that interests me; it’s about whatever energy, personality, and exchange.
+So now you hear people saying, ‘We have a session where we have all the actors put themselves on tape and send in the tapes, and then we’ll pick the ones we like to bring them in.’
+Okay, but you’re missing the whole point: you’re not sitting down with an actor and taking five minutes to shake his hand, look him into the eye, see who you’re talking to, and feel what’s going on.
 Because if you do that, you experience what you’re doing, and the actor gets to experience it too.
-So when I was sitting at my desk at Mike Fenton and Jane Feinberg, my number one goal was to meet every single person I could get in the room, because I understood early on that I was the president of my own company, and that every hand I shook and every person I met, would somewhere down the line read for me or get a call from me, and I wanted this professional relationship with as many people as possible.
-I’m so grateful I did that, because I met so many wonderful people.
+So when I was sitting at my desk at Mike Fenton and Jane Feinberg, my number one goal was to meet every single person I could get in the room because I understood early on that I was the president of my own company and that every hand I shook and every person I met, would somewhere down the line read for me or get a call from me.
+I wanted this professional relationship with as many people as possible.
+I’m so grateful I did that because I met so many wonderful people.
 When we went to those big casting director luncheons where they would get awards, I would say to my employees, ‘Don’t sit at the table with everybody you work with every day.
 Get up and talk to the people you talk to on the phone and that you don’t know.
 Introduce yourself, make sure they know who you are, see them, recognize them, go back every year and build that network.
 Don’t just cling to the people you know.
 You have to mingle.’
 And that’s what this business is all about.
-Back then we did it in person, now everybody does it on social media.
-People now often work together and they don’t even know what they look like.
-I want to see, I want to know, I want to have a lunch and communicate with somebody that I know.
+Back then, we did it in person; now everybody does it on social media.
+People now often work together, and they don’t even know what they look like.
+I want to see, I want to know, I want to have lunch and communicate with somebody that I know.
 That’s invaluable.

 When an actor reads for you, is there anything in particular that you pay attention to?